bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   as a background then it should follow this rule to stretch/reduce image when the viewport's aspect ratio does not agree with that of the image.

++ background

+  This style is used to establish the background of a img-bundle.
+  If it is set to 'grid' then a grid equivalent to one used by dia-bundle is to be placed underneath the image.